ualbertalib/avalon_vagrant/README.md

 ### Environment

 1. Select a place where you would like to store a virtual base box for provisioning VMs.
-Put the path to this directory in the environment variable LOCAL_BOX_PATH.
-If not set, this will default to "/scratch/dont_backup/cwant/avalon/vagrant_boxes".
+Put the path to the box in the environment variable LOCAL_BOX_PATH.
+If not set, this will default to "/scratch/dont_backup/cwant/avalon/vagrant_boxes/avalon-base.box".

 ### Create the base box package